a-camarillo/resume/resume.typ

   ensure they met program requirements, providing over one million dollars of rent and utility assistance.],
-  [Collected and organized sensitive documents from clients to simultaneously process an average of 20 cases, guaranteeing a constant flow of applicants receiving assistance.]
+  [Collected and organized sensitive documents from clients to simultaneously process an average of 20 cases per week, guaranteeing a constant flow of applicants receiving assistance.]
   )
 ])